capjamesg/jamesg.blog.deb/README.md

 > [!WARNING]
 > This project was made for fun, to learn about the .deb packaging system.
 > You should never install packages whose source you do not trust.
+> I do not recommend using `.deb` as a way to share your blog to readers (the web is the best way to share what you write online), but this repository may help you learn a thing or two about the structure of a `.deb` file.

 ## Getting started